Mangrove Kayaking in Koh Yao Yai – What It’s Like with Kids

 Yes!
 If you’re looking for something that’s calm, adventurous, educational and fun for all ages, this is it.
 It’s not just about paddling around.
 It’s about getting close to nature in a way that’s simple and not forced.

-Plus, seeing our guide Nat pick up trash, explain the mangrove ecosystem, and treat the animals with real respect?
+We also loved that it wasn’t trying too hard, no staged animal shows, no overdone tourist traps.
+Plus, seeing Nat pick up trash, explain the mangrove ecosystem, and treat the animals with real respect?
 That’s the kind of travel I want to support.
 And the kind of memory I want our kids to grow up with.

 Best Family-Friendly Places to Stay Near the Mangroves in Koh Yao Yai